xjoshuax/dev_workshop/README.md

 ### 1st session
  - Getting familiar with the command line
  - How Git works
- - How a web application works

 ### 2nd session
- - How a mobile application works
- - Introduction to programming with Swift
+ - Introduction to programming with Swift Playgrounds

 ### 3rd session
- - How a web application works part II
- - More programming with Swift
+ - Building a mobile app with Swift and Xcode

 ### 4th session
  - Wrapping up our mobile app
- - Publishing our backend
+ - Building a simple backend with Node.js and Heroku

 ## Where to go from here?
 If you're just starting the workshop, open SETUP.md and follow the instructions there.